Audi A5: Coupé (8T3)

-The design was based on the Nuvolari quattro concept car.
-The A5 and the S5 Coupé were unveiled simultaneously at the Salon International de l'Auto (Geneva) and Melbourne International Motor Shows on March 6, 2007.
+The A5 and S5 design was based on the Nuvolari quattro concept car.
+The A5 and the S5 Coupé were unveiled simultaneously at the Salon International de l'Auto (Geneva) and the Melbourne International Motor Shows on 6 March 2007.

-Ordering of the A5 and S5 began on March 6, 2007 and the first deliveries were made in June 2007.
-Launch models included 3.2 FSI V6 engine multitronic and 3.0 TDI quattro 6-speed, with 1.8 TFSI available in autumn 2007.
+Orders for the A5 and S5 began the same day as their unveiling, 6 March 2007; the first deliveries were made in June 2007.
+Launch models included the 3.2-litre FSI V6 engine multitronic and the 3.0-litre TDI quattro 6-speed, with the 1.8-litre TFSI available in late 2007.

-Early U.S. models included the A5 3.2 FSI Quattro and the S5 coupé 4.2 FSI Quattro.
-Both included either a six-speed manual or six-speed Tiptronic automatic transmission.
-The S5 model went on sale in November 2007, equipped only with a manual transmission, while the A5 and the Tiptronic went on sale beginning of spring 2008.
+Early U.S. models included the A5 3.2-litre FSI quattro and the S5 coupé 4.2-litre FSI quattro.
+Both included either a six-speed manual or a six-speed Tiptronic automatic transmission.
+The S5 model went on sale in November 2007, initially equipped only with a manual transmission, while the A5 with Tiptronic became available in early 2008.

-The A5 went on sale in Canada in 2008, which included A5 3.2 FSI with choice of six speed manual or six speed Tiptronic transmission.
-Since 2011, only the 2.0 L Turbo engines are available for the A5 in Canada.
-In 2013 Audi introduced the new A5 Black Edition.
+The A5 went on sale in Canada in 2008, featuring the A5 3.2-litre FSI with a choice of a six-speed manual or six-speed Tiptronic transmission.
+Since 2011, only the 2.0-litre turbo engines have been available for the A5 in Canada.
+In 2013, Audi introduced the A5 Black Edition.

 Cabriolet (8F)

-Both the Audi A5 and the S5 Cabriolet (convertible/cabriolet) production began in the beginning of 2009.
-The A5 Cabriolet included a fabric roof as opposed to a retractable hardtop as on the Volkswagen Eos.
-The engine ranges are same as contemporary A5 coupé models, but S5 Cabriolet came with a 3.0 TFSI V6 supercharged engine.
+Production of both the Audi A5 and the S5 Cabriolet (convertible) began in early 2009.
+The A5 Cabriolet included a fabric roof as opposed to the retractable hardtop used on the Volkswagen Eos.
+The engine range was the same as contemporary A5 coupé models, but the S5 Cabriolet featured a 3.0 TFSI V6 supercharged engine.

 The A5 Cabriolet replaced the A4 Cabriolet.
-Delivery of A5 Cabriolet began in the second quarter of 2009.
+Deliveries of the A5 Cabriolet began in the second quarter of 2009.
 The vehicle was unveiled at the 2009 New York Auto Show.

-The U.S. versions of A5 and S5 Cabriolet went on sale in September 2009 as a 2010 model.
-Early models included A5 2.0 I4 TFSI Multitronic, A5 2.0 Quattro Tiptronic, S5 Quattro S-Tronic.
+The U.S. versions of the A5 and S5 Cabriolet went on sale in September 2009 as 2010 models.
+Early models included the A5 2.0-litre I4 TFSI Multitronic, A5 2.0-litre quattro Tiptronic, and S5 quattro S-Tronic.